Lucassec1/JS-TS-review/README.md

 # learning-JS

-## Repository for JavaScript course with Matheus Battisti.
+## Repository for JavaScript and Node course with Matheus Battisti.